WILD MUSETTE, Issues 1702 & 1802

 SEARCH AND RESCUE is currently out of print, but can be found online or in stores that specialize in used books.

 Humanity’s last hope of survival is the uninhabited planet G889 and the Eden Project, funded by Devon Adair in an attempt to save the life of her dying son.
 When a shipboard malfunction results in a catastrophic crash thousands of miles from their destination, the crew must cross harsh terrain and confront hostile weather to reach their new home.
 And they are not alone.

 Based on the teleplay written by Michael Duggan, Carol Flint, and Mark Levin.

 EARTH 2 is currently out of print, but can be found online or in stores that specialize in used books.

 Published by Pocket Books – 1993

 During a routine mission, Enterprise encounters a Romulan space station adrift within Federation borders.
-The landing party beamed aboard find the station abandoned and without power, and report ghostly figures hovering at the edge of sight.
-Soon, Enterprise is also without power, leaving Spock, McCoy, Chekov, and a small security team stranded board the station.
+The landing party discovers the station abandoned and without power, and reports ghostly figures hovering at the edge of sight.
+Soon, Enterprise is also without power, leaving Spock, McCoy, Chekov, and a small security team stranded aboard the station.

 STAR TREK #60: Ice Trap